 2. Meal prep.

-Spend an hour on Sunday prepping your food for the week ahead.
+Spend an hour every Sunday prepping your food for the week ahead.
 This may sound like a chore, but it’s easy and it saves you so much time in the long run.
 What you prepare depends on the meals you have chosen.
 But, you can;

 - Wash foods